Cdarren3/WebScraping-JobMarketAnalysis/README.md

 ## Objective & Business Value
 Explore how the data science job market in Hong Kong looks like

-Provide the latest hiring information related to data science jobs in Hong Kong to current and prospective students, including but not limited to the following:
+Provide the hiring information (including but not limited to the following) to potential candidates:

-* How many job openings are available?
+* Number of job openings available?
-* How many companies are recruiting?
+* Number of companies are recruiting?
-* What’s the average years of experience required for different levels of position?
+* Average years of experience required for different levels of position?
-* What are the most sought-after skills?
+* The most sought-after technical skills

 ## Data Collection

-To begin with, we picked JobsDB among other recruit portals as it offers the highest number of jobs from Information Technology industry locally
+We picked JobsDB among other recruit portals as it offers the highest number of jobs from Information Technology industry locally
 JobsDB 6,096
 Indeed ~4,000
 Ctgoodjobs 4,215